-An 850hp 1997 Eagle Talon literally built to perfection.
+An 850-plus hp 1997 Eagle Talon literally built to perfection by its owner.

 People will go to any length in the pursuit of happiness.
 Sometimes this involves blood, sweat, and tears.
 But more often, this involves the easiest, quickest, and usually the least-cost effective path.
 Legs too skinny, get some calve implants!
 Feel old and getting sad, just buy that drop top red Miata (and get those frosted tips in your hair too)!